 By definition, the liability of shareholders in a “limited liability company” is limited.
 However, in many countries case law has evolved that “pierces the corporate veil”.
-In this contribution, we will analyze whether the principle is upheld strictly in Thailand, or whether there are significant exemptions.
+In this contribution, we will analyze whether the principle is upheld strictly in Thailand based on our experience, or whether there are significant exemptions.

 Under Thai law, there are theoretically two possible ways to still hold shareholders liable for damages: under the Thai Civil and Commercial Code (“CCC”) and under the Consumer Case Procedure Act B.E.
 2551 (“CCP”).